 Previously, I was with Computer Science at Loughborough University, working as a full-time research associate.
 My work there focused on Wireless Sensor Networks and the Internet of Things.
 LU own about 500 devices from Sensinode (USB NanoRouters (N601) and NanoSensors (N740)).
 They are equipped with the CC2430 System-on-a-Chip (SoC).
 In addition to research activities, I was developing software for those devices using the Contiki Embedded OS.

-I am an active member of the contiki developers team, maintaining a bunch of hardware ports.
-One is for the TI CC2538 SoC Development Kit (SmartRF 06 Evaluation Boards with CC2538 EMs).
+I am one of the maintainers of the Contiki open source project.
+I maintain a host of hardware ports, including the one for TI's CC2538 development kit (SmartRF 06 Evaluation Boards with CC2538 EMs), as well as the newer CC26xx.
 More info on this Contiki platform here.
 Another port is for the somewhat older Texas Instruments CC2530DK (SmartRF 05 EBs with cc2530 EMs and cc2531 USB Dongles).
 Lastly, there is a port for the Sensinode devices discussed above.
 For more information on the CC2530DK and Sensinode ports, have a look at their page on the Contiki wiki.
 Some further info can be found in this entry in my blog.
 Last but not least, I've contributed Contiki's support for 6LoWPAN multicast.
 More information here.

 From 1999 until early 2009, I was a member of the Computer and Communication Systems Laboratory (Department of Informatics - Athens University of Economics and Business).